rcdev99/nature/README.md

 # Como configurar a aplicação

-Devido a utilização do Maven a configuração do ambiente para a aplicação torna-se bem simples, pois as principais dependência do projeto encontram-se no arquivo pom.xml do mesmo,
+Devido a utilização do Maven a configuração do ambiente para a aplicação torna-se bem simples, pois as principais dependências do projeto encontram-se no arquivo pom.xml do mesmo, bastando:
-bastando:

 <ul>
   <li>Clonar o projeto</li>